StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 One of her soldiers, Birger (3HD, Maille, Axe, Bow) has learnt of a cult (The White Threads) amongst the residents of the town.
 They abduct drunk visitors, and using an immense system of caves, travel under the earth to feed these abductees to the thing in 11.10.
 Birger seeks outsiders to capture the beast - he believes its blood would make him impervious to swords.
 He is wrong.

 The White Threads believe their sacrifices keep the creature away from Guthram.
 They are correct.
 Without their guidance, travel through the caves is nearly impossible - becoming lost a near certainty.

+Dwelling near the docks is Birger, old and crooked.
+He tends the grave of his mother, a witch who fled Faroe long ago.
+In his hovel are six candles of Mullein, burnt when he fears the return of his mothers friends.

 100 armoured footmen, 50 skirmishers, 6 Karvi plus 5 fishing boats.